openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 getAudioTime(): Promise<number\><sup>8+</sup><a name="getaudiotime-promise"></a>

-Obtains the timestamp.
+Obtains the timestamp in Unix epoch time (starts from January 1, 1970), in nanoseconds.
 This method uses a promise to return the result.

 **System capabilities**: SystemCapability.Multimedia.Audio.Renderer